department-of-veterans-affairs/vets-api-clients/test_accounts.md

 ```

-The Representative users 001 and 007 have Power of Attorney for Veteran users 001, 003, 004, 005 and 006.
-This is meant to demonstrate how both a Veteran and a Non-Veteran can be granted power of attorney access
+The Representative users 001 (Tamara Ellis) and 007 (John Doe) have Power of Attorney for Veteran users 003 (Ralph Lee), 004 (Jesse Gray), 005 (Pauline Foster) and 006 (Russell Freeman).
+User 007 (John Doe) also has PoA for 001 (Tamara Ellis).
+This is meant to demonstrate how both a Veteran and a Non-Veteran can be granted power of attorney access.

 **Do not modify any of the attributes for these test accounts, including passwords.**